 Hedgepigs and Hoglets Rescue

-Our team treat hedgehogs who have lungworm, roundworm and all manner of parasites, we work with vets to treat their injuries and we have ICU incubators, nebulisers and all manner of equipment.
+Our team treat hedgehogs who have lungworm, roundworm and all manner of parasites, we work with vets to treat their injuries and we have new hogpods, ICU incubators, nebulisers, an oxygenator and all manner of equipment.
 Our greatest daily cost is drugs and meds.
-We are also fundraising for new premises as we have outgrown our current building.
+For some years now an ultrasound scanner has been on our wish list and to buy one will inform our triage, diagnosis and care plan for individual animals.

 We wouldn`t be able to do any of this if it was not for the support of people donating funds to us and we know only too well that adage "every little helps" but this is so very true for us, every small donation combines to keep our charity afloat.
+Our team include volunteers, a student vet and SEND students.
 None of the team are paid any wages for their time but we all share a passion for nature and want to save the hedgehog and other native wild mammals from becoming so rare that we never see them.

-Thank you for taking the time to read about our story and plans.
+Thank you for taking the time to read about our story and plans and for your support.
+I am in awe of people who give donations and share the same passion as our rescue.

 Latest